beanduan22/LLMTestingAPI/readme_3.md

 ```

-Each file represents a single API and follows the predefined schema.
+Each file represents a single or a list API and follows the predefined schema.

 ---